mika-s/RandomPerson/RandomPersonLib/Readme.md

 #### "BirthDateOptions.Low": int

-`Low`: Smallest year that the random person can be born in, if `SetYearManually` is set to true and `SetUsingAge` is set to false.
+`Low`: Smallest year that the random person can be born in, if `SetYearRangeManually` is set to true and `SetUsingAge` is set to false.
 If `SetUsingAge` is true, this value is the lowest age of the randomly generated person.
 E.g. `Low = 1900` means the random person can only be born after 1900, when `SetUsingAge = true`.

 #### "BirthDateOptions.High": int

-`High`: largest year that the random person can be born in, if `SetYearManually` is set to true and `SetUsingAge` is set to false.
+`High`: largest year that the random person can be born in, if `SetYearRangeManually` is set to true and `SetUsingAge` is set to false.
 If `SetUsingAge` is true, this value is the largest age of the randomly generated person.
 E.g. `High = 2000` means the random person can only be born before 1900, when `SetUsingAge = true`.